sfloresk/genai-relax/README.md

 # Gen AI Relax

-A GenAI serverless application example built with API Gateway, Lambda, DynamoDB and Bedrock.
+A GenAI serverless application example built with Amazon API Gateway, Amazon Lambda, Amazon DynamoDB and Amazon Bedrock.

 The solution has to main components: